bgkonzman/fend-map/README.md

 2. Run a local web server - with python installed, this is as simple as:
    a.
 Navigating to the project's /dist directory
    b.
 Running "python -m SimpleHTTPServer 8080" from a CLI
-3. Run ngrok from a CLI - if you've used port 8080 as above, it's as simple as:
+3. Run ngrok from a CLI - if you've used port 8080 as above, it's as simple as: "ngrok http 8080"
-   a. ngrok http 8080
 4. Use a browser to visit the forwarding address ngrok displays.